joaomdsg/bonding-config-in-ubuntu/README.md

   ```

+#### Run on the testbed
-## Example workflow to configure a 4 interface bond on the testbed:
+Example workflow to configure a 4 interface bond on the testbed:
 1. Create a file called inventory and add the testbed access information to it
    ```bash
    touch inventory